 Actual costs are unknown at this time and will be determined by the amount of trench work required.
 In lieu fees charged to the encroachment permit holder will cover a portion of the repaving costs.
-The funding collected will be added to the County contribution to the annual PPP and included in the FY 2020-21 Roads Capital Projects recommended budget.
+The funding collected will be added to the County contribution to annual Pavement Preservation Program (PPP) and included in the FY 2020-21 Roads Capital Projects recommended budget.
 Paving costs in excess of the fees collected will be funded by the PPP.
-Prior to the expenditure of the PPP funds in the OnePave area, TPW will provide a financial update to the Board in the Spring of 2021 regarding the fees collected with this program.
+Prior to the expenditure of the PPP funds in the OnePave area, the Department will provide a financial update to the Board in the Spring of 2021 regarding the fees collected with this program.